dexter-aks/charts/README.md

 3. If new track grossing amount is greater than min(grossing list), remove min grossing track from list and add new track to list 4 Repeat

+### Extension
+1. More test case can be added
+2. Design change is applicable

 ### Pros
 It can handle sorting of large file size as complete data